Browse courses to find something that interests you.

 We often hear the term “frail”, especially as people get older.
 But what does being frail really mean?
 Should we accept frailty as a consequence of old age, or can we do something about it?
 Come and navigate through this taster course to find out how facing up to frailty may just be the missing link to living and ageing well.
 You’ll hear from people with lived experience of frailty, health professionals and researchers to find out ways to identify and manage frailty, all designed to help people live happier, healthier lives in their own homes and communities for longer.

-This course is for learners who require a nuanced perspective on an ageing population and its challenges, well suited to health care professionals and public administrators.
+This course is for anyone who requires a nuanced perspective on an ageing population and its challenges and is well-suited to health care professionals and public administrators.